eBay/TrustFabric/Overview.md

 Introduction
 ============

-TrustFabric is an open-source specification and implementation for Cloud Native Identity and Access management.
+TrustFabric is an open-source specification and implementation for an application centric Cloud-Native Identity and Access management.
 It secures interactions between applications and between users and applications.

 TrustFabric is an extension of OAuth2, OIDC and UMA 2.0 specifications.